-With these descriptions, we want to provide you a rough idea of what your level should be for the trip or expedition to be as enjoyable and memorable an experience as possible.
+With these descriptions, we want to provide you a rough idea of what your level should be for the trip to be as enjoyable and memorable an experience as possible.
 You are always welcome to consult us by telephone or e-mail if you feel uncertain about this assessment regarding technical ability and physical condition, before you book the trip.

 The two-scale system to grade difficulties means the following: